 The head of the tax inspectorate is obliged to review the act and objections within 10 days; this period may be extended up to 1 month (Paragraph 1, Article 101 of the Russian Tax Code).
 The taxpayer must be duly notified of the time and place of the review.
 Violation of the right to participate in the review process constitutes unconditional grounds for canceling the final decision (Paragraph 14, Article 101 of the Russian Tax Code).

-Often, instead of issuing a decision, the tax authority orders additional tax control measures.
-Their duration cannot exceed 1 month (Paragraph 6, Article 101 of the Russian Tax Code).
+Often, instead of issuing a decision, the tax authority orders additional control measures.
+Their duration cannot exceed one month under Paragraph 6 of Article 101 of the Tax Code.
 During this period, the inspectorate is entitled to interrogate witnesses, request documents, and commission expert examinations.

 Upon completion of the additional measures, the inspectorate draws up an addendum to the tax audit act.
 The law grants the taxpayer 15 working days to file objections to this addendum (Paragraph 6.2, Article 101 of the Russian Tax Code).
 Only after this is the final decision issued, either holding the taxpayer liable or refusing to do so.